-- 10.59 The Framework sets out the national requirements for site-specific Flood Risk Assessments.
-Part 3 sets out additional requirements, Section 3 is_based on the recommendations in the 2013 Strategic Flood Risk Assessment and the 2011 Surface Water Management Plan and reflects the significance of surface water flood risk in Sefton.
+- 10.58 Section 3 is based on the recommendations in the 2013 Strategic Flood Risk Assessment and the 2011 Surface Water Management Plan and reflects the significance of surface water flood risk in Sefton.
 Critical Drainage Areas are identified in both documents.
-National Planning Practice Guidance 2014 includes a checklist for site-specific Flood Risk Assessments. - 10.60 Regarding sustainable drainage systems and parts 4, 5 and 5a of the policy, applicants should refer to national and local guidance on sustainable drainage systems (SuDS), and should set out the arrangements for on-going maintenance.
+National Planning Practice Guidance 2014 includes a checklist for site-specific Flood Risk Assessments. - 10.59 It is recognised that Sections 4 and 5 may be difficult to achieve for some changes of use or extensions.
+Applicants should refer to the Good Practice Guidance, CIRIA's SuDS Manual and local guidance on sustainable drainage systems (SuDS).
 It may be that the most sustainable form of surface water drainage varies between different parts of a development site, including where a site includes areas covered by buildings or impermeable hard surfaces as well as undeveloped 'greenfield' areas, or due to the site's topography.
-In these cases the applicant must incorporate the most sustainable drainage option for each different part of the site within the overall drainage scheme.
-It is recognised that Parts 4, 5 and 5a may be difficult to achieve for some changes of use or extensions.
-Regarding section 4, aApplicants should refer to the National Good Planning Practice Guidance, National Planning Practice Guidance, Ministerial Statement (December 2014) and Defra's Non-Statutory Technical Standards for Sustainable Drainage Systems (2015), CIRIA's SuDS Manual and local guidance on sustainable drainage systems (SuDS), and should set out the arrangements for on-going maintenance.
-It may be that the most sustainable form of surface water drainage varies between different parts of a development site, including where a site includes areas covered by buildings or impermeable hard surfaces as well as undeveloped 'greenfield' areas, or due to the site's topography.
-In these cases the applicant must incorporate the most sustainable drainage option for each different part of the site within the overall SuDS drainage scheme.
-It is recognised that Sections 4 and 5 may be difficult to achieve for some changes of use or extensions.

-- 10.60A The guidance includes the National Planning Practice Guidance, National Planning Practice Guidance, Ministerial Statement (December 2014) and Defra's Non-Statutory Technical Standards for Sustainable Drainage Systems (2015), and CIRIA's SuDS Manual. - 10.61 United Utilities have indicated that connection of surface water drainage to a public sewer should be the last resort.
-They have also indicated that unless surface water discharges into the ground (soaks away), the applicant must demonstrate why each of the other sequentially preferable destinations for discharging surface water from sites, set out in section part 4 b) of the policy, cannot be used. - 10.61 A It may also be necessary to co-ordinate the delivery of infrastructure improvements.
-In the case of the larger development sites, it may be necessary to ensure that the delivery of development is guided by United Utility's strategies which ensure coordination between different developments and phases over lengthy periods of time by numerous developers. - 10.61B Regarding part 5A of the policy, it should not be assumed that Sefton Council or a Parish or Town
+In these cases the applicant must incorporate the most sustainable drainage option for each different part of the site within the overall SuDS drainage scheme. - 10.60 United Utilities have indicated that connection of surface water drainage to a public sewer should be the last resort.
+They have also indicated that unless surface water discharges into the ground (soaks away), the applicant must demonstrate why each of the other sequentially preferable destinations for discharging surface water from sites, set out in section 4 b) of the policy, cannot be used. - 10.61 Section 6 recognises the need to retain the flood risk management functions of SuDS schemes adopted by the Council and of other areas which have a formal flood risk management function, for example shown as flood or surface water storage areas within planning permissions.
+Such areas are part of Sefton's strategic green infrastructure network.